xromedome/systemic-sim/README.md

 # Systemic Resilience Simulator

-This app explores the effects of different social and economic policies, including Universal Basic Income, on public well-being and economic dynamics.
+An open simulator that explores system-wide impacts of infrastructure, wage levels, and public investment

 Built using [Streamlit](https://streamlit.io).